adrian88888888/AHK-Virtual-Desktop-Library/README.md

 ; You can use this to have your favourite programs in the desktops you want:
 ; try opening paint with this script running, it will open in desktop 3:
 AlwaysOpenOnDesktopNumber(3,"mspaint.exe")
-; try opening notepad with this script running, it will open in desktop 1:
+; try opening notepad with this script running, it will open in desktop 1 and also go to it:
-AlwaysOpenOnDesktopNumber(1,"Notepad.exe")
+AlwaysOpenOnDesktopNumberAndGo(1,"Notepad.exe")

 q::GoToPrevDesktop()
 w::GoToNextDesktop()